ObjectivityLtd/UITricks.StaticWebsiteBoilerplate/docs/tasks.md

 Tasks can be used to automate various actions like running local web server, copying assets, creating and optimizing builds or watching file changes.
 Website Boilerplate provides a set of tasks useful in daily development.
 You can run it from CLI like any other command.
+Some tasks have support for [flags]([flags.md) which may be used to override default configuration values.

 All tasks included in Website Boilerplate are run by [gulp](https://gulpjs.com).
-Tasks code is written in JavaScript (ES6 syntax transpiled by Babel).
+Tasks are written in JavaScript (ES6 syntax transpiled by Babel).
 Source code is located in `tasks/` directory.
 Tasks are automatically registered by [require-dir](https://www.npmjs.com/package/require-dir) plugin.

 ## Example usage